MarkBind/markbind/docs/devGuide/settingUp.md

    to run `npm install` after `npm run setup` as some packages may have incompatible versions.

-1. How does Markbind manage dependencies?
+1. How does MarkBind manage dependencies?

    MarkBind uses [lerna](https://github.com/lerna/lerna), a popular multi-package development tool, to manage it's dependencies.
 It is